django-ordered-model/django-ordered-model/README.md

 ```

+Then run the usual `$ ./manage.py makemigrations` and `$ ./manage.py migrate` to update your database schema.

 Model instances now have a set of methods to move them relative to each other.
 To demonstrate those methods we create two instances of `Item`: